 Singapore’s Best Bars

 Native became infamous as the bar that got Singaporeans to swallow foraged weaver ants (combined with rum, tapioca and coconut yoghurt).
-Vijay Mudaliar’s newest standout cocktail also celebrates what’s native, namely Peranakan culture, which inspired a jackfruit rum infusion with laksa leaves, palm sugar, goat’s milk and a jelly of coconut pandan and blue pea flowers.
+Ranked 18th on 2020’s 50 Best Bars list, Vijay Mudaliar’s standout cocktails also celebrate what’s native, namely Peranakan culture, which inspired a jackfruit rum infusion with laksa leaves, palm sugar, goat’s milk and a jelly of coconut pandan and blue pea flowers.
 Local ingredients like mango, turmeric and cinnamon also pop up on the new menu.
-To really mix things up, try the Red Light District, a dragon fruit libation with tongkat ali, a (ahem) performance-enhancing medicinal root popular in Singapore’s notorious Geylang area.

 28 HongKong Street